 Learn more about Canadian copyright law and these recent developments in our unique online copyright law courses: Canadian Copyright Law eTutorial and the Certificate in Canadian Copyright Law.

-Our courses are designed to demystify copyright and provide you with information and confidence
+Our courses are designed to demystify copyright and provide you with confidence